CERTCC/CERT-Guide-to-CVD/docs/tutorials/terminology.md

 be found below.

-While vulnerabilities can be found in many assets belonging to an organization---people, information, technology, and facilities---in this document we primarily focus on vulnerabilities in software or software-centric products and to a lesser degree services built on software-dependent products While precisely defining vulnerability can
+While vulnerabilities can be found in many assets belonging to an organization&mdash;people, information, technology, and facilities&mdash;in this document we primarily focus on vulnerabilities in software or software-centric products and to a lesser degree services built on software-dependent products While precisely defining vulnerability can